whitelunarium/Aneesh_2026/README.md

 # Introduction

-Open Coding Society `Pages` is a project designed to support students in their Computer Science and Software Engineering education.
-It offers a wide range of resources including tech talks, code examples, and educational blogs.
+Open Coding Society `student` is a project designed to allow students to build their customized blog to support Computer Science or other education.
+This repository offers a wide range of resources that are taught in conjunction with the Open Coding Society 'pages' repository.

-This GitHub Pages repository can be customized by the blogger to support computer science learnings as the student works through the pathway's of using Javascript, Python/Flask, Java/Spring.
-It is intended to support course work for Computer Sciecne and Software Engineering (CSSE), AP Computer Science Principles (APCSP or CSP), and AP Computer Science 'A' (APCSA, or CSA).
+This GitHub Pages repository can be customized by the blogger to support computer science learning as the student works through the pathways of using JavaScript, Python/Flask, Java/Spring.

 ## Student Requirements

 HS students will have the opportunity to create their personal GitHub Pages repository as the progress through their coursework.

 In general, Students and Instructors are expected to use GitHub Pages to build lessons, complete classroom hacks/challenges and perform exploritory work.
-This project also offers some JavaScript games and and serves as a frontend to multiple full-stack applications.
+This project also offers some JavaScript games and can serve as a frontend to multiple full-stack applications.

 Exchange of information from this repository to you personal GitHub Pages can be done in many ways...

-1. sharing a file, ie:  `wget "raw-link.ipynb"
+1. student is indtend to use this repository as a template
-2. creating a template from this repository
+2. sharing or obtaining a file, ie, `wget "raw-link.ipynb" from GitHub
-3. creating a fork to be shared by you and team members
+2. drag and dropping a file between two opened vscode projects
 4. etc.

 ---